jvking/bp-lda/README.md

 .feature: each line is a document in bag-of-words representation.
 Colon is used to delimit word index and word counts.
 Tab is used to delimit different words.

-#### Command (for simplicity, we omit the path to .exe and data files.
-Make sure you specify the correct path to you executables and data files when you experiment)
+#### Command (for simplicity, we omit the paths to .exe and data files.
+Make sure you specify the correct paths to you executables and data files when you experiment)
 Supervised (alpha = 1.001):

 BP_sLDA.exe --nHid 5 --nHidLayer 10 --nInput 5000 --nOutput 1 --OutputType linearQuad --alpha 1.001 --nEpoch 50 --BatchSize 1000 --mu_Phi 0.01 --nSamplesPerDisplay 10000 --TrainLabelFile train.label --TestLabelFile test.label --TrainInputFile train.feature --TestInputFile test.feature --ResultFile result_Voc5000 --ThreadNum 32 --MaxThreadDeg 32